Homepage > Journal > Sprint vs. Cascade. Which will work better for project development?

 A 5-day Design Sprint

-We have a 5-day Design Sprint – an introduction before Scrum or Cascade.
+A 5-day design sprint is an introduction before scrum or cascade.
 Jake Knapp, a designer who first worked at Microsoft and later joined Google, noted that project management leaves much to be desired at both companies.
-And this is true at the level of communication and moving through the project stages.
+This is true at the level of communication and as the project progresses through the stages.

-In 2012, Knapp joined Google Ventures, where he spearheaded the implementation of the idea of more efficient project management.
+In 2012, Knapp joined Google Ventures, where he spearheaded the implementation of more efficient project management.

-Jake Knapp says that releasing a stripped-down version of a product to see if there is potential behind it isn't the best idea.
-He believes it is better to offer companies data collected from a realistic prototype.
+Jake Knapp says that releasing a stripped-down version of a product to see if it has potential isn't the best idea.
+He believes offering companies data collected from a realistic prototype is better.

 Born in 1929, the computer scientist described the sequential execution of the basic steps that make up the next stage of a project.
-Winston W. Royce writes that before moving on to the next phase, it's necessary to document and complete the previous phase thoroughly.
+Winston W. Royce writes that before moving on to the next phase, it's necessary to thoroughly document and complete the previous phase.

-• Designing – we create an accurate system design that will meet the predetermined requirements
+• Designing — we create an accurate system design that meets the predetermined requirements.

-Winston W. Royce states that such a methodology is "risky and brings trouble" and will only work in software development – and only if a lot of testing is done and with a good knowledge of customer needs.
+Winston W. Royce states that such a methodology is "risky and brings trouble" and will only work in software development if a lot of testing is done and with a good knowledge of customer needs.

-However, the Cascade model will prove to be useful when the scope of work and requirements are stable and known at the beginning of a project.
-If we plan to use a proven, familiar and stable technology, we gain an additional argument for using the Cascade model.
+However, the cascade model will prove useful when the scope of work and requirements are stable and known at the beginning of a project.
+If we plan to use a proven, familiar, and stable technology, we gain an additional argument for using the cascade model.

 Jake Knapp - the author of the book Sprint during a speech